Attendance Policy

 • All absences from school are expected to be explained by a record on Compass.

-• At the VCE and VM level a medical certificate is required for all absences.
+• At the VCE level a medical certificate is required for all absences.
 Special approval should be sought through the Director of Senior Certificates or Assistant Principal - Community and Wellbeing for exceptional or other unavoidable absences in order for them to be approved.

 • Students attending sport and excursions for other subject areas must ensure that they inform the class teacher one week before a SAC that there is a clash of the two events.
 Where the SAC is external to the school and so can’t be rescheduled, the student is required to attend the SAC activity rather than the alternative activity.